Cash Surplus? 3 Things to Do With Extra Money

 Is that “when” in the next 18 months?
 If so, it may be a good idea to keep it liquid — aka available and sitting in cash — just in case.
 It could come in handy if an opportunity presents itself earlier than you were expecting, like a sale on the washer-dryer combo you’ve been eyeing to replace your 20-year-old units.
 And knowing you’ll need it rather soon, you’ll likely want to protect it from investment risk so you don’t lose all or a portion of it to a drop in the financial markets.

-▶︎ Pro Tip: If you’re looking to use the funds later but still within 18 months, here’s one way you might make it work for you, at least a bit: Find a high-interest-rate savings account, and you may earn 1% or so.
+▶︎ Pro Tip: If you’re looking to use the funds later but still within 18 months, here’s one way you might make it work for you, at least a bit: Find a high-interest-rate savings account, and you may earn half a percentage point or so.
 You can use sites like Nerdwallet and Bankrate to research an appropriate high-yield savings account.

-And if you have a large purchase coming up in the short-term, this can be a great time to plan a little in advance.
+And if you have a large purchase coming up in the short term, this can be a great time to plan a little in advance.
 Rather than financing the purchase, you can continue to save in your checking or savings.
 Then you can pay for your next big purchase out of cash flow — rather than paying another person or institution to loan you the funds.
 Or you could use your excess cash as a larger down payment to reduce your monthly repayment amounts — and hopefully decrease your interest rate, too.
 After all, a penny saved from avoiding interest is a penny earned!
-Do you have a cash surplus?

-If you’re a couple of years away from using the money — or you’re just not sure what you’ll use it for or when — investing your cash surplus could be an opportunity to see it grow more quickly.
-Work with your financial professional to build a portfolio that fits your appetite for risk as well as your time horizon.
-With the correct positioning and guidance from your financial pro, you can make the most of your money and have access to it when you need it.
+If you’re a couple years away from using the money — or you’re just not sure what you’ll use it for or when — investing your cash surplus could be an opportunity to see it grow more quickly.
+We can help you build a portfolio that fits your appetite for risk as well as your time horizon.
+With the correct positioning and guidance along the way, you can make the most of your money and have access to it when you need it.

 Long-Term: Take (Tax) Advantage

 It all starts with taking advantage of the savviest saving spots.
 As you go down the list, in this order, if you don’t have access to one area, simply move to the next.
 If you have access, invest up to the max before you move to the next in the list.
 And keep in mind that these are only general guidelines.
-Your financial pro can help tailor them to your unique needs as you make your stash of cash work harder for you.
+We can tailor them to your unique needs as you make your stash of cash work harder for you.

 1. Get the (free) money.
 Invest up to your employer’s match in your employer-sponsored retirement plan.

 4. … or in a tax-advantaged manner.
 Not eligible for a Roth IRA?
-You can contribute the same amounts mentioned above to a traditional IRA in 2020.
+You can contribute the same amounts mentioned above to a traditional IRA in 2020 — or take it a step further with a backdoor Roth contribution.
 Keep in mind your maximum combined contribution to a Roth IRA and a traditional IRA in 2020 is $6,000 if you’re under age 50 and $7,000 if you’re 50 or older.

 5. Still have room to save?
 Head back to your employer-sponsored retirement plan and invest to the max.
 Although you won’t receive an employer match on these contributions, these plans offer tax-advantaged growth.

-Even after you’ve decided on your initial game plan, it can be helpful to work with a financial pro as you continue to manage adding to and/or using this cash surplus.
+You might have decided on your initial game plan, but don’t forget to let us know about your strategy.
+We’ll be your guide as you continue to manage adding to and/or using this cash surplus.
+And we can keep our eyes out for other opportunities or to make you aware of potential blind spots in your plan.
 For some, receiving guidance and validation on how to manage money can be the key to creating more!